aisuzuki/dd-bot/README.md

 }
 ```

-Install your bot into your server, and launch the app.
+Install your bot into your discord server, and launch the app.

 ## Target language configuration